surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 ## Create  a connection

    **Connection** specifies a database connection from which a model can retrieve the data.
-Folllowing aee the steps to followed to set up the connection.this page provides you with an abstract on what steps to take while setting up connection.
+Folllowing aee the steps to followed to set up the connection.
 **1.**  From your database administrator, get the contact details for your database such as host name, database or schema name, username, and password.
 **2.** Enable secure access to your database.
 You have several choices:
   -  Using an IP Address Whitelist, optionally adding SSL Encryption.